sigstore/gh-action-sigstore-python/README.md

 **Default**: `https://rekor.sigstore.dev`

 The `rekor-url` setting controls the Rekor instance to upload the file signature to.
+This setting cannot be used in combination with the `staging` setting.

 Example: